Why should I be concerned about leg pain?

 You may be given an Ankle-Brachial Index (ABI) test to compare the blood pressure in your ankle and your arm, which are normally the same.
 If the blood pressure in your ankle is significantly lower, that could be a sign of narrowing leg arteries.

 Ultrasound may be used to determine which arteries are blocked.
-Often, this is used to find the specific location and pattern of any blockages which helps specifically identify the best way to correct the disease.
+Often, this is used to find the specific location and pattern of any blockages which helps specifically identify the best way to correct the problem.

 Testing can be done in the PVA Vascular Lab.